ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 client that the proxy MUST use when sending QUIC packets in forwarded mode.
 - Virtual Target Connection ID: a fake QUIC Connection ID that is chosen by the proxy that the client MUST use when sending QUIC packets in forwarded mode.
+- Packet Transform: the procedure used to modify packets before they enter the client-proxy link.

 ## Virtual Connection IDs